Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Mountain scenery in the Jungfrau Region is second to none

-Each of these places is unique and each – well worth a visit on its own.
-They all offer something different, so if you have the time, make sure to visit them all.
+Each of these places has its own character and is worth visiting in its own right.
+They all offer something different, so if you have enough time, it’s well worth exploring several of them.

 Skiing near Kleine Scheidegg in Jungfrau in winter - Switzerland

-Skiing next to the railway at Kleine Scheidegg – how cool is that!
+Skiing next to a mountain railway at Kleine Scheidegg

-Wengen is our absolute favorite of all Jungfrau towns.
-It’s just a perfect balance between the picture-perfect mountain village and a well-equipped vacation resort that has plenty to offer to all types of travelers.
+Wengen is our favorite of all Jungfrau towns.
+It offers a nice balance between a traditional mountain village and a well-equipped winter resort, with something for both skiers and non-skiers.

 Wengen is one of the most picturesque mountain villages in Switzerland